 EXERCISES: OK to carefully progress to fitness center work- outs including cardiovascular equipment (NO RUNNING) and weight equipment if patient is ready.
-Typically patients are allowed to perform lightweights with the quart rack.
+Typically, patients can perform lightweights with the quart rack.
 Limit 0-60 degrees range.
 May also begin leg press, hamstring curl, free weights, lunges with weights ECT, but no hip sled, power cleans, clean and jerk, reminder for no leg extensions with weights.
-Continue focus on balance/propricoception and simulation of functional activities for combination work of strength/balance/proprioception.
+Continue focus on balance/proprioception and simulation of functional activities for combination work of strength/balance/proprioception.

-SPECIAL ACTIVITIES: Still no running, jumping, sports activities of any kind
+SPECIAL ACTIVITIES: Still no running, jumping, sports activities of any kind.